acerola1/udacity-blogger/README.md

 # Features

 I enjoyed making this project.
 I have to decide in some implementation details.
-This is my first time using [Material ui](http://www.material-ui.com).
+* this is my first time using [Material ui](http://www.material-ui.com).
 * added a [Wysiwyg](https://github.com/jpuri/react-draft-wysiwyg) editor so the posts became more bloglike
-* post ids generated from their title to make them SEO friendly
+* ids of posts generated from their title to make them SEO friendly
-* implemented a fake user account change module with avatars
+* implemented a fake user account module to be able to use different avatars
 * added some default posts with formatting

 # Installation